seflless/atom-diagrams/README.md

 An Atom Package for easily creating diagrams such as Flowcharts, Sequences, Graphviz's DOT, and Railroad diagrams.
 P is easy to edit that can generate a corresponding .SVG file.
  - [x] Adds an SVG viewer that you can open in another tab/pane to view the generated diagram.
+   - [x] The SVG few live reloads on each change.
  - [ ] Will provide syntax highlighting of diagram files (PR's welcome, only just started on this)
    - [ ] `.flowchart`
    - [x] `.sequence` (started)